tadeugr/awesome/README.md

 ![awesome](doc/awesome.png "Awesome")

-An awesome list with a built in localhost search engine.
+An awesome list with a built-in localhost search engine.
 Think of a "personal Google" with a tailored indexed dataset.

+I know there are many better awesome lists out there, although most often it is hard to browse the content because Markdown Table of Contents is not intuitive and to use `Ctrl + F` to find keywords is not always the best option.

+Now you can create your own awesome list and to have a powerful search engine to browser the content.

 # Get started